- 1.13k views

 Tip: If you wish for activities near the water, opt for a dolphin-spotting tour instead.

 We would be remiss not to mention the epic nightlife in Jaco Beach in Costa Rica.
 Once a sleepy surf town, this place is booming with an emerging music scene, bars, discos, and plenty of epic parties.
 No matter the day of the week, there’s endless entertainment to be found.

 Tip: Full moon parties in Jaco Beach are quite popular.
 If you like to party, make sure to visit one during your stay!

 The dry season, December to April, is the best time to visit Jaco Beach as there is low humidity.
-However, the beach tends to get really crowded during this season, so consider travelling on the tail-ends of the season.
+However, the beach tends to get really crowded during this season, so consider traveling on the tail-ends of the season.

 - Jaco sports 4 km of gorgeous beach.
 Although it is a popular destination, there is plenty of space to enjoy.

 - There are several accommodations available near Jaco Beach that suits every budget.
 Several hostels are also available for those willing to share the accommodations.

 - Although Jaco is a popular beach destination in Costa Rica, it is possible to find good, cheap Costa Rican meals such as casado, gallo pinto (a Costa Rican staple) and international cuisines in many of the sodas or local restaurants.

 - Be prepared that if asking for directions from a local, you will likely be directed using local landmarks.
 The town’s street-name signs have been placed are mostly for tourist’s comfort and are largely unused by the local residents.

 Jaco Beach in Costa Rica is the country’s most popular beach and for good reason.
 With its sandy, palm-lined beaches, inviting waters, and endless options of things to do, your trip is sure to leave you energized.